gwu-libraries/social-feed-manager/docs/use_cases.rst

 the update_usernames script would update the name of the TwitterUser, and would also append to *former_names* so it might have a value like ``{"Thu Jan 16 13:48:56 2014": "NYTimes"}``

-**Twitter Account Goes Protected** What if a the owner of a Twitter account marks the account as protected?
+**Twitter Account Goes Protected** What if the owner of a Twitter account marks the account as protected?

-Note:  If the Twitter user configured in local_settings is a Twitter account which is Following the account in question, then SFM will continue to be able to download tweets from that account.
+If the ``TWITTER_DEFAULT_USERNAME`` configured in local_settings.py
+is a Twitter account which is following the protected Twitter account in question, then SFM will continue to be able to download tweets from that account.

+If this is not the case, then user_timeline jobs will encounter errors when attempting to retrieve new tweets for the account.
+These errors will be recorded in the TwitterUserTimelineErrors table.

-**Twitter Account Deletion** What to expect on the SFM side
+**Twitter Account Deletion** What if the owner of a Twitter account deletes the account?

+If the owner of a Twitter account deletes the account and there is an active TwitterUser mapped to the account, then user_timeline jobs will encounter errors when attempting to retrieve new tweets for the account.
+These errors will be recorded in the TwitterUserTimelineErrors table.